Recording Studio Refresh

 View as you enter the Studio.

-Spencer’s free, antique office chair kept squeaking during recording – making its way onto actual tracks – so it was high time we upgraded.
+As for our recent furniture refresh – Spencer’s free, antique office chair kept squeaking during recording – making its way onto actual tracks – so it was high time we upgraded.
 Our interior designer, Pam Horton, suggested bringing in a few modern pieces to balance all the vintage gear and layered rugs.
 We chose a classic retro chair designed by Charles and Ray Eames, a favorite in recording studios around the world.
 It was inspiring to learn more about the designer couple, who championed the “sleek, sophisticated, and beautifully simple” (Herman Miller).

 While testing it out at Design Within Reach, our daughters were climbing all over the other furniture, and we were wowed by the comfort and style of the Tugendhat chair – designed by Ludwig Mies van der Rohe in 1929.
 We purchased a pair for clients to sit while writing, listening, and recording together.
 Mies famously said, “God is in the details,” a reflection of his dedication to craftsmanship, precise proportions, and elegant restraint.
-I love these bits of history, and seeing how they might weave into current projects.
+I love these bits of history, and seeing how they weave into current projects.

 Production desk and tape machine.
 Legend has it that this tape machine once belonged to Sly and the Family Stone.

-Celeste and view back into the Lounge.
+Celeste and view back into the Lounge and organ.

 Drumset